 The most valuable resource at a nonprofit is the time of its paid employees and that of its volunteers.
-It is often useful to analyze how this time is being used in the various fund-raising projects as well as in those ongoing mission-related operations.
+It is often useful to analyze how this time is being used in the various fund-raising projects and those ongoing mission-related operations.
 Here is a typical example.

 Time Volunteered is never 'Free.'

 It is often useful at the end of each year to develop a quantitative analysis of staff and volunteer time dedicated to fund-raising activities.
 An example of such a report appears below.
-Using excel, we develop an X/Y bubble chart, where the y-axis represents paid staff time, and direct expenses and the x-axis is volunteer time (an imputed cost to account for different skill sets may be useful).
+Using excel, we develop an X/Y bubble chart.
+The y-axis represents paid staff time and direct expenses, and the x-axis is volunteer time (an imputed cost to account for different skill sets may be useful).
 The bubble is the relative amount of net revenue generated by the activity.

-If everything is working as it should, the biggest bubbles will appear in the uppermost right-hand quadrant of the graphic.
-(See Telethon and Direct Solicitations bubbles), where large expenditures of time on the part of both paid and volunteer staff are rewarded with large amounts of net revenue (shown by the size of the bubble.)
+If everything is working as it should, the biggest bubbles will appear in the graphic's uppermost right-hand quadrant.
+(See Telethon and Direct Solicitations bubbles), where large expenditures of time on the part of both paid and volunteer staff are rewarded with large amounts of net revenue (shown by the bubble's size.)

 If the opposite should hold and those activities which generate the least amount of income are occupying a disproportionate amount of time on the part of the staff, the smallest bubbles will appear in the quadrants showing the most significant commitment in staff and volunteer resources.

 In cases like these, there is an opportunity to reallocate resources.
 (For example, see the relatively small net revenue bubble for Direct Mail).
 Nonprofit leaders here have either the opportunity to focus more time on higher return activities than Direct Mail or an opportunity to dig down into why the source of funds (like Direct Mail) isn't earning its keep.
 We can grow the Golf Outing and the Gala.